anirudh-bukka/anirudh-bukka/README.md

      Data Science | Java |
      OPEN SOURCE

-- 🌱 I’m currently pursuing Bachelor's of Technology in Information Technology, and focussing on programming, Web Development, Data Science and Open Source.
+- 🌱 I just graduated Bachelor's of Technology in Information Technology, and focussing on programming, Web Development, Data Science and Open Source.
 - 🍻 I’m looking to collaborate for projects in web development and data science.
 - ✉️ You can contact me by emailing me at anirudh4dev@gmail.com